 Disjoint polarization and charge frequencies.
-As explained earlier, the polarized beam will be tailored so that the bunch polarization and bunch charge frequencies are different.
+As explained earlier in connection with Figure 3, the polarized beam is to be tailored so that the bunch polarization and bunch charge frequencies are different.
 In this condition the BPM cavity is sensitive to polarization at one frequency (0.75 GHz) and to charge at a different frequency (such as 0.5, or 1.0 GHz).
 Ideally, the resulting frequency domain filtering will suppress the spurious background response by many orders of magnitude.
-More realistically, there will still be background response, for example due to the small Fourier component of charge excitation due to not-quite-cancelling beam A and beam B currents.
+More realistically, there will still be background response, for example due to the small Fourier component of charge excitation due to not-quitecancelling beam A and beam B currents.
+Still one can expect significant background/foreground suppression perhaps three orders of magnitude, especially by empirical nulling common mode signals at both even and odd harmonics of 0.25 MHz.